KESO

 KESO (92.7 FM) is a radio station broadcasting a Spanish Christian radio format.
 Licensed to South Padre Island, Texas, United States, the station serves the McAllen-Brownsville-Harlingen area.
-The station is currently owned by MBM Texas Valley LLC.
+The station is currently owned by the Rio Grande Bible Institute, Inc.

 Previously known as "Alternative 92.7" and "Digital 92.7", the station recently simulcast the Regional Mexican programming of XHRR.

 History

-The station was assigned the call letters KOUA on 1989-09-26.
+The station was assigned the call sign KOUA on 1989-09-26.
 On 1989-10-12, the station changed its call sign to KJIB and again on 1995-12-18 to the current KESO.